Even a VPN Service Can’t Protect Your Privacy if You’re using Bank of America

 It’s a hard call but we think the issue we discovered today is significantly worse than the previous one in which a random customer’s name and account balance was displayed to us while performing a funds transfer.

 Social and Phone Number

-Today’s issue simply requires a Bank of America customer’s SSN and telephone number.
+Today’s issue simply requires a Bank of America customer’s SSN and telephone number – very sensitive information.
 How to get someone’s phone number doesn’t even warrant discussion.
 Whilst people’s SSNs aren’t usually freely floating around on the internet, there are certain situations where it’s common place to give away this information.
 For example, employment W-4s and background checks both require a SSN.
 Imagine an employer that logged into their potential employees’ bank accounts to check their balance before deciding whether to hire them.
 The IRS W-9 form, which includes your SSN, is required to be filled out and given to any business that pays you more than 600$ per year.
 This can include relationships such as contracting, consulting, affiliate deals, and advertising, like Amazon Affiliates and Google AdSense.
 A business which pays many people and/or companies would likely have both the SSN as well as phone number for all of the recipients, which is everything that is required to get phone access to their bank account.
 Even if you’re not in a situation like this, once someone finds a way to get your SSN, getting your phone number is probably trivial.

 Bank of America provided little to quell our concerns.
 “So, you mean that’s how it’s supposed to work?”… “Yes sir”.
 While they told us you are able to change your phone access code to be something different than your SSN, we know the issues with opt-out and defaults.
 They also claimed that this would only work when calling from your home phone.
 We raised the objection that Caller-ID spoofing services were and have been prevalent for years now.
 “I can assure you that they would not be able to do that with the Bank of America security,” the supervisor responded.